isaacveg/FLamingo_examples/FedProx/README.md

-# FedMeta using FLamingo
+# FedProx using FLamingo

-This is a Federated Meta-learning (FedMeta) implementation based on FL framework FLamingo.
+This is a Federated Proximal (FedProx) implementation based on FL framework FLamingo.
 Check: [isaacveg/FLamingo](https://github.com/isaacveg/FLamingo)

 ## Usage